project8/dragonfly/doc/tutorials/kv_store.rst

 we can ask dripline for the current value of ``key0`` and have it answer with whatever that current value may be.

+Note that this key-value store is entirely different from the database where logged values will be stored.
+It is further different from a real sensor in that using `get` to look at the value of an endpoint, says, `Peaches`, from this key-value store will always return the hard-coded value of that endpoint, which is `0.75` for Peaches.
+A real sensor with endpoints like `gauge_7_pressure` or `trap_coil_3_current` will return the the physical value of those parameters.

 A quick refresher
 -----------------